2003 Tehran City Council election: Reformists

 The Reformists who supported the incumbent President Mohammad Khatami, entered the elections divided.
-The had engaged an inter-factional rivalry, possibly out of overconfidence that they will win the election.
+They had engaged an inter-factional rivalry, possibly out of overconfidence that they will win the election.
 In January, disagreements were reported between 2nd of Khordad coalition members over compiling a shared list of candidates.

 Association of Combatant Clerics (ACC) declared that it would not issue a list for itself, but will endorse a list of candidates if all reformist parties and organizations reach an agreement.

 As the reformist parties were involved with infighting, student organizations and journalists who had played an important in mobilizing voters to support the reformists in previous elections were either silent or withdrew their support from the camp.
 The Office for Strengthening Unity (OSU) released a statement and declared that it is not supporting the reformists because they were not actually addressing people's concerns.

 On 19 February 2003, Ali-Mohammad Gharbiani of election headquarters of the 2nd of Khordad coalition said that names of 33 candidates has been compiled for 15 spots on the final list.
 However, not every party agreed that all names should be on the list.

 Major disagreements were reported in media between the Executives of Construction Party (ECP) and the Islamic Iran Solidarity Party (IISP).
 It was also reported that the latter had threatened that it would not be part of the coalition if its secretary-general Ebrahim Asgharzadeh is not included.
 Asgharzadeh had recently made negative remarks about Islamic Iran Participation Front (IIPF), a leading party in the coalition, which led to resignation of some IISP members in protest.
 On the other hand, Majid Farahani of the IIPF said his party will reconsider participation in the coalition if certain candidates are included in the list.

 Due to differences of opinion being continued between these parties, each of the ECP, the IIPF and the IISF released separate candidate lists.

 ECP campaign presented their candidates as "pragmatic "professionals" who can deliver better city services and end partisan bickering".

 According to The Economist, the "star candidate" of the reformist camp was Mostafa Tajzadeh who belonged to the IIPF list.
 Analysts expected that the party would show poorly.